-Rudolph Milan Applequist, 81, of Crookston, passed away peacefully on Sunday—his most restful of day of the week—February 16, 2025, at the Villa St. Vincent.
+Rudolph Milan Applequist, 81, of Crookston, passed away peacefully on Sunday—his most restful day of the week—February 16, 2025, at the Villa St. Vincent.
 He was born September 11, 1943.
 “Rudy” as he was lovingly called, along with his twin sister Judy were the oldest of seven children of the union of Rudolph Andrew Applequist and Marjorie Lorraine (Rustad) Appplequist.
 He was raised and always lived on a farm southeast of Crookston, Minnesota.

 Farming was Rudy’s life, and he along with his brother Howard continued to expand and improve farming methods.
 Though he never married, family was everything to him, after the death of his parents, he raised his three youngest siblings – Janine, Jacalyn, and Aaron.
 He enjoyed family time playing games, cards, and dominos.
 He was an avid reader, especially the Bible in every version.
 On Sundays he would attend at least two different church services.

 Rudy is lovingly survived by his sisters; Judith Magsam (Jerold Sandberg), Janine Applequist (Tim Badly), Jacalyn Clark (Robert).
-Nieces and nephews; Rhonda Magsam Amundson (Larry) and Crystal Amundson (Jesse Ingebretson), Geffrey Magsam (Lillie) and Alyshea Nelson (Nick) and Bently and Everett Nelson and Garrett Magsam, Gwen Applequist Feist (Dale), Lee Applequist (Tiara) and Oliver, Evelyn, Eden, Esther Applequist, Cami Applequist, Cori Applequist, Laura Clark (David Meyer) and Alaster Jewitt.
+Nieces and nephews; Rhonda Magsam Amundson (Larry) and Crystal Amundson (Jesse Ingebretson), Geffrey Magsam (Lillie) and Alyshea Nelson (Nick) and Bentley and Everett Nelson and Garrett Magsam, Gwendolyn Applequist Feist (Dale), Lee Applequist (Tiara) and Oliver, Evelyn, Eden, Esther Applequist, Cami Applequist, Cori Applequist, Laura Clark (David Meyer) and Alaster Jewitt.
 Sisters-in-law; Connie Applequist, Pamela Applequist.
 Rudy will be missed for his always thinking, never saying until the time was right, and his deep unsaid way of caring.

 Rudy was preceded in death by; his parents Rudolph (1962) and Marjorie (1961).
 Brothers; Aaron Applequist (2012), Richard Applequist (2019), Howard Applequist (2021).
 Nephew; Robert “Andy” Clark (2020).
 Uncles; Melvin Applequist, John Applequist.
 Brother-in-law; George Magsam.
 Grandmother; Mabel Rustad and many other aunts, uncles, and cousins.